Kosovo Entry Requirements

 Documents to Have Ready

-Must be valid for at least three months beyond your planned departure date from Kosovo.
+Must be valid for at least 3 months beyond your stay and issued within the last 10 years

 Proof of Accommodation